 As of

-December 31, ember 30,
+Dece December 31, ember 30,

-2 2017
+2 2016 2017

-(In tl nousands)
+(In t housands)

-\$ - \$ 245
+Accrued payroll and related expenses \$ \$ 245

-525
+Accrued research and development expenses 525

-252
+Other 252

-\$ \$ 1,022
+Total accrued liabilities \$ \$ 1,022

-December 31, 2016 December 31, Septe

 6. License Agreements

 Novartis License Agreement

 On March 23, 2017, the Company entered into an exclusive license agreement with Novartis International Pharmaceutical Ltd. ("Novartis").
 Under the agreement, Novartis granted the Company an exclusive, field-restricted, worldwide license, to certain intellectual property rights owned or controlled by Novartis, to develop, commercialize and sell one or more therapeutic products comprising RTB101 or RTB101 in combination with everolimus in a fixed dose combination.
 The exclusive field under the license agreement is for the treatment, prevention and diagnosis of disease and other conditions in all indications in humans and animals.